rajinders/nlog-targets-azureeventhub/README.md

 See the included demo project to see how you can use this NLog target to send your log messages to Azure ServiceBus Event Hub.
 ## Example Configuration
 See below for sample NLog configuration.
+- EventHubConnectionString is a required parameter.
+You should create a Shared Access Signature with Send Permissions
+- EventHubPath is a required parameter.
+This should be name of your EventHub
+- PartitionKey is optional pararmeter.
+If you don't specify this parameter the messages sent to EventHub will be distributed among partitions in a round robin manner.

 	<nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">